Data-Medics/umads_697_data_medics/docs/tweets_comparative_analysis.md

 ## Determining the dominating disaster in a category
 The first question we are trying to answer on the newly obtained dataset is find out if there is an active disaster, and what kind it is.
-For that purpose, we group all the tweets per disaster type, and find the count of the tweets for 8-hour intervals.
+For that purpose, we group all the tweets per disaster type and class label, and find the count of the tweets for 8-hour intervals.
 A sample of the result dataframe looks like that:

 ![Grouped Tweets](images/grouped_tweets.png)